winxuser/pokered/README.md

     - Erroneous stone evolutions can cause Pokémon to evolve
     - Smoke puffs from Strength boulders don't show up correctly
     - The slot machine's tile loading routine loads too many tiles
+    - The lucky slot machine in the Game Corner doesn't stop when it should if you get a 7

 - Upgrades: